-Basic animation techniques and principles of movement for beginners: Animating graphic images and drawings, application of 12 principles of animation, timing and spacing, hands-on motion exercises, use of animation software.
-1030.00 AA/AS area 4C
+Fundamental principles of animation taught hand drawn techniques: Motion, Laws of Physics, expressions in acting, and general movement of objects, nature, and human forms for beginners; application of twelve universal principles of animation, timing and spacing, hands-on motion exercises, use of professional animation software.
+1030.00

-Graphics In Motion-Intermediate Animation Graphics In Motion Intermediate Animation
+Graphics In Motion Intermediate Animation

-3 units, 2 hour lecture, 3 hours laboratory (GR or P/NP) Prerequisite(s): GRART 150 or Instructor's Approval
+3 units, 2 hour lecture, 3 hours laboratory (GR or P/NP) Prerequisite(s): GRART 150 or Instructor's approval Acceptable for credit: CSU

 Continuation of GRART 150: Complex motion, in depth application of the laws of physics involving motion, expressions in acting, using emotions, and general movement of objects, nature, and human forms for intermediate artists; deeper exploration of the 12 universal principles of animation, intermediate level timing and spacing exercises, hands-on motion exercises, use of professional animation software at the intermediate level.
+1030.00 and selected graphic art projects.
 1030.00